Chris Ware: Awards and honors

 In 2002, Ware became the first comics artist to be invited to exhibit at Whitney Museum of American Art biennial exhibition.
 With Will Eisner, Jack Kirby, Harvey Kurtzman, Robert Crumb and Gary Panter, Ware was among the artists honored in the exhibition Masters of American Comics at the Jewish Museum in New York City, New York, from September 16, 2006 to January 28, 2007.
 His work was the subject of solo exhibitions at the Museum of Contemporary Art, Chicago in 2006 and at the University of Nebraska–Lincoln's Sheldon Museum of Art, in 2007.

 Ware's graphic novel Jimmy Corrigan, the Smartest Kid on Earth won the 2001 Guardian First Book Award, the first time a graphic novel has won a major United Kingdom book award.
 It also won the 2001 Firecracker Alternative Book Award for Outstanding Graphic Novel.
 And it won the prize for best album at the 2003 Angoulême International Comics Festival in France.

-In 2006, Ware received a USA Hoi Fellow grant from United States Artists.
+In 2006, Ware received a USA Fellowship grant from United States Artists.

 In 2013, Ware received the 2013 Lynd Ward Graphic Novel Prize for Building Stories and was finalist for Jan Michalski Prize for Literature and Los Angeles Times Book Prize.

 In 2020, Ware's Rusty Brown was nominated for the PEN/Jean Stein Book Award.

 In 2021, he was awarded the Grand Prix de la ville d'Angoulême for his lifelong achievement.

+Personal life

+Ware lives in the Chicago suburb of Oak Park with his wife and their daughter.